intel/nauta/docs/user-guide/advanced/gitea_console.md

 # Gitea Console Access

-Although Nauta's underlying git system should be self-maintainable, there may be some rare case when manual action is required (for example, triggering garbage collection manually, updating SSH keys).
-To perform these actions, or to monitor Gitea* state, Nauta administrators are able to access Gitea's UI with admin rights using the procedure described below.
+Although Nauta's underlying Git system should be self-maintainable, there may be some rare case when manual action is required (for example, triggering garbage collection manually, updating SSH keys).
+To perform these actions, or to monitor Gitea state, Nauta administrators are able to access Gitea's UI with admin rights using the procedure described below.

 ## Accessing Gitea Console